-Dr. Susan VanBeuge is an associate professor-in-residence, teaching across the curriculum in the School of Nursing.
-Her research interests include cancer survivorship, interprofessional collaboration, health care policy, endocrinology, and health promotion.
+Dr. VanBeuge’s research interests include cancer survivorship, interprofessional collaboration, health care policy, endocrinology, and health promotion.
 Her doctoral project investigated cancer survivorship and the continuing needs of survivors after treatment is completed.
 She completed a study funded by the Health Resources and Services Administration in interprofessional collaboration (IPE) through the National Geriatric Education Consortium.
-This work translated into published research and workgroups created on campus to integrate IPE into curriculums for nursing, dentistry, social work, psychology, and physical therapy.
+This work translated into published research and workgroups created on campus to integrate IPE into curricula for nursing, dentistry, social work, psychology, and physical therapy.
 Dr. VanBeuge completed a National Science Foundation grant with the School of Engineering to deliver online education within the Science Technology Engineering and Math (STEM) disciplines for graduate students.